Acute Low Back Pain. Topical Diclofenac and Oral Ibuprofen.

 A Randomized Study of Topical Diclofenac Versus Oral Ibuprofen for Acute Non-radicular Low Back Pain

-This is a randomized, double-blind study comparing two different treatments for acute low back pain, oral ibuprofen and topical diclofenac.
+This is a randomized, double-blind placebo-controlled study comparing two different treatments for acute low back pain: oral ibuprofen and topical diclofenac.
 Participants will be randomized to one of three study arms: 1) Oral ibuprofen + topical diclofenac; 2) Oral ibuprofen + topical placebo; 3) Oral placebo + topical diclofenac.
-We will determine outcomes 2 days later.
+Outcomes will be determined at 48 hours (2 days) and 7 days later.

 Study Overview